Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

+In order to capture the local geometric structure that impacts the diffusive process we make use of singular learning theory \citep{Watanabe2009AlgebraicGA} via the local learning coefficient (LLC) \citep{lau2024locallearningcoefficientsingularityaware}.
+We give a brief introduction to these ideas here, but a more substantial introduction is given in appendix \ref{app:slt}.

-Following \cite{Watanabe2009AlgebraicGA}, take our loss function to be the Kullback-Liebler divergence\footnote{We can just as well use the log loss (as it only differs by an additive constant) but using the KL-divergence simplifies the analysis.} $\mathcal{K}_m[w]$.
-Letting $\epsilon$ be some arbitrarily small constant, we can take the volume of parameters which have loss $K_m[w] < \epsilon$ as
+Consider our loss function to be the Kullback-Leibler divergence\footnote{We can just as well use the log loss (as it only differs by an additive constant) but using the KL-divergence simplifies the analysis.} $\mathcal{K}_m[w]$.
+Consider then the ball $B_r(w^*)$ of radius $r$ about some "true parameter" $w^*$ such that $\mathcal{K}[w^*] = 0$.
+Letting $\epsilon$ be some arbitrarily small constant, and denote the set of parameters which have loss $K_m[w] < \epsilon$ within the ball $B_r(w^*)$ of radius $r$ as $B_r(w^*, \epsilon)$.
+Consider then the \textit{singular integral}

 where $\rho(w)$ is some arbitrary choice of prior distribution on the parameter space.
-Now letting $0 < a < 1$ be some arbitrary constant we can define the \textit{global learning coefficient} as Furthermore, for a choice of parameter $w^*$ one can define a \textit{local learning coefficient} (LLC) \cite{lau2024locallearningcoefficientsingularityaware} within a closed ball $B(w^*)$ about $w^*$ with some radius $\xi$ by the volume of the set of points $B(w^*, \epsilon) = \{w \in B(w^*)| L(w) - L(w^*) < \epsilon \}$.
-We then have that asymptotically as $\epsilon \to 0$ (under some mild assumptions): Broadly speaking, this determines the ``relative volume" of the set of solutions within some area like (using $V(B(w^*, \epsilon)) = V(\epsilon)$ as a shorthand):
+Now letting $0 < a < 1$ be some arbitrary constant, the \textit{local learning coefficient} \cite{lau2024locallearningcoefficientsingularityaware} is defined as We then have that asymptotically as $\epsilon \to 0$ (under some mild assumptions): In the diffusion picture, the LLC behaves as a localized \textit{mass (Minkowski-Bouligand) fractal dimension} which determines the geometry of (potentially degenerate) near critical points.
+The nature of this relationship is discussed in greater depth in appendix \ref{app:mass_dim}.

-where $V(B(w^*))$ is the volume of some ball of radius $\delta$ about $w^*$.
-This gives an interpretation of the local learning coefficient as a localized \textit{mass (Minkowski-Bouligand) fractal dimension}, as we will explain.